 2. A population consists of five numbers4, 8, 12, 16, 20, 24.
 Consider all possible samples of size two which can be drawn without replacement from this population.
-Find i.
-Mean of the population
+Find

-- i) The mean of the population - ii) The standard deviation of the population - iii) The mean of the sampling distribution of means - iv) the standard deviation of the sampling distribution of means
+- iii) The mean of the sampling distribution of means - iv) the standard deviation of the sampling distribution of means